Anarchism in Georgia: First Revolution

 At the turn of the 20th century, anarchist and socialist ideas were beginning to flourish in Georgia, as a number of radical activists started to return from exile.
 In May 1902, the Gurian Republic was proclaimed as the result of a peasants' uprising in the Guria region, supported by Mensheviks as well as socialist revolutionaries such as Nestor Kalandarishvili.
 The situation culminated with the outbreak of the 1905 Russian Revolution, during which many of the exiled anarchists returned to Georgia.
 It was at this time that a number of Georgian anarcho-communists, including Varlam Cherkezishvili, collaborated in the establishment of the Georgian Socialist-Federalist Revolutionary Party, which demanded the autonomy of Georgia within a Russian federation organized along democratic socialist lines.
 In the first legislative election, the Socialist-Federalist Iosif Baratov won a seat in the State Duma.
 In the second legislative election, the Socialist-Federalists were even able to win a majority of Georgian seats to the Duma.

 The return of Georgian anarchists from exile marked the apex of the anarchist movement in the country, spearheaded by Georgy Gogelia, Mikheil Tsereteli and Varlam Cherkezishvili, who advocated for the implementation of a libertarian socialist system without the use of a state.
-Inspired by the idea of federalism, Cherkezishvili established a "People's University" in Tiflis, where lectures and classes were given in Russian, Georgian, Armenian and Azeri.
+Inspired by the idea of federalism, Cherkezishvili established a "People's University" in Tiflis, where lectures and classes were given in Russian, Georgian, Armenian and Azerbaijani.
 According to Max Nettlau, "the administration of the People's University of Tbilisi was entirely in the hands of the workers and each nationality organized its own autonomous section, each month the sections meet to discuss general issues.
 Cherkezishvili's idea was to re-establish, in practice, solidarity among the nationalities which, a few months before, thanks to the instigations of the Russian government, had been severely shaken by the Armenian-Tartar massacres."